 As Immigration Reform Looms, Workers Ponder Legalization

-SAN DIEGO Within just a few miles of each other, two, very different groups of construction workers had begun their day.
+Within just a few miles of each other, two, very different groups of construction workers had begun their day.

 One group was building a large apartment complex just across the street from San Diego State University.
 The workers here have steady jobs.
 They get morning breaks and they’re covered by workman’s comp if they get injured.